 In addition to the life-mate's qualities that can be assessed from the 7th-from-Chandra, when Chandra-yuti-Ketu the life-mate's qualities assume the mantle of passionate, ambitious Rahu which signals a polarized marriage.

 The Rahu life-mate tends to have the stronger personality and greater urge for material-social achievement, which is contextualized by the bhava.
 Meanwhile the bhava occupied by the Chandra-yuti-Ketu pair causes Chandra's influence to wane in an apathetic environment.
-The native is not lacking interest in the affairs of that bhava but the environment is often disconnected or disregarding of the native's needs.
+The native is not lacking interest in the affairs of that bhava but the environment is often disconnected or disregarding of one's needs.